 the virtual property $count.

 Any aggregate expression that specifies an aggregation method MUST define an alias for the resulting aggregated value.
 The resulting instance contains one dynamic property per parameter representing the aggregated value across all instances within the input set.
+The JSON representation of these dynamic properties will include odata.type annotations where required by [OData-JSON].
 If paths are present, the corresponding navigation properties are implicitly expanded to make the properties part of the result representation.

 The aggregate transformation affects the structure of the result set: An expression resulting in a simple value and a custom aggregate corresponds to a dynamic property in a $select option.
 If they are preceded by a navigation path, the corresponding $select option would be nested in one $expand option for each navigation property in the navigation path.